skellis46/slipbox/artistic research and ecosystems.md

 ## Intrinsic vs extrinsic epistemic positions

+- maybe these are not necessarily only epistemic positions.
+That is, what if can 'hope' for intrinsic epistemics, but explicitly extrinsic in how it participates in the world/community of practice?

 There are two broad and normally distinct epistemic positions in practice-research: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research [e.g. @nelson-2013-practice; @noauthor-2019-ref2021]; 2) artistic artefacts themselves contain and communicate research understandings, including apprehension, experience (etc) [@borgdorff-2012-conflict], [@scrivener-2002-art]

 Both positions have inherent problems.